PaNOSC-ViNYL/ase/doc/tutorials/surface.rst

 Visualization
 -------------

-The simplest way to visualize the atoms is the :func:`~visualize.view` function::
+The simplest way to visualize the atoms is the :func:`~ase.visualize.view` function::

   from ase.visualize import view view(slab)

-This will pop up a :mod:`gui` window.
+This will pop up a :mod:`ase.gui` window.
 Alternative viewers can be used by specifying the optional keyword ``viewer=...`` - use one of 'ase.gui', 'gopenmol', 'vmd', or 'rasmol'.
 (Note that these alternative viewers are not a part of ASE and will need to be installed by the user